Sydney Hop on Hop Off Bus

 The sunken garden at Paddington Reservoir on Oxford St.

-29. Jersey Road – Centennial Parklands – Great spot for a summer afternoon with plenty of Yellow-tailed Black Cockatoos.
-The Ian Potter Children’s Wild Play Garden is a fantastic spot for kids to explore if they need a time out.
-Adults and older kids might like to walk the Labyrinth.
+Great spot for a summer afternoon.
+The Ian Potter Children’s Wild Play Garden is fantastic if kids need a break from sightseeing.
+Adults and older kids might enjoy walking the Labyrinth.
+You’ll often spot Yellow-tailed Black Cockatoos in the park.

-30. Bondi Beach (Campbell Parade, near Icebergs) – The iconic stop you’ve been waiting for.
-The famous Bondi Icebergs Pool makes a stunning photo backdrop, and the Bondi Graffiti Wall changes regularly with new artwork.
+The iconic stop you’ve been waiting for.
+The famous Bondi Icebergs Pool makes a stunning photo backdrop, and the Bondi Graffiti Wall changes regularly with new street art.

 Bondi Beach from the South